-The Stanton Social was a local haunt in the Lower East Side of Manhattan for many years until it recently shuttered, hopefully temporarily until it relocates to another space.
+The Stanton Social was a local haunt in the Lower East Side of Manhattan for many years.
+It recently shuttered, hopefully temporarily until it relocates to another space.
 For years it was one of my favorite culinary destinations in the Big Apple.
-From its sinful craft cocktails to its extraordinarily original shared plates, it was THE place to be, and I have many fond and delicious memories that I hope to recreate through chef Chris Santos’ sublime cookbook Share.
+From its sinful craft cocktails to its extraordinarily original shared plates, it was THE place to be.
+I have many fond and delicious memories that I hope to recreate through chef Chris Santos’ sublime cookbook Share.

-Arguably the most famous and revered dish on the menu at The Stanton Social was one of my personal favorites as well.
+Arguably the most famous and revered dish on the menu was one of my personal favorites as well.
 French Onion Soup Dumplings.
 Let that sink in.

 Fried wonton wrappers encase a filling of luxurious melted onions and shallots bound together with a bit of wine and broth.